Chuck Grassley: 2021–present

 Grassley was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters attacked the U.S. Capitol.
 He was removed from the Senate chamber and taken to a secure location when rioters entered the building.
-In the wake of the attack, Grassley said that Trump "displayed poor leadership in his words and actions, and he must take responsibility."
-He said efforts to impeach Trump would risk "further disunity" and that "the country must take steps to tone down political rhetoric and mend divisions."
-In response, The Gazette editorial board wrote that Grassley and other Iowa Republicans "must reckon with why they did the wrong thing for so long."
+In the wake of the attack, Grassley said that Trump "displayed poor leadership in his words and actions, and he must take responsibility".
+He said efforts to impeach Trump would risk "further disunity" and that "the country must take steps to tone down political rhetoric and mend divisions".
+In response, The Gazette editorial board wrote that Grassley and other Iowa Republicans "must reckon with why they did the wrong thing for so long".

+On January 3, 2023, Grassley became the Dean of the United States Senate.

 Senate record for consecutive votes

 As of November 2015, Grassley had cast 12,000 votes, and as of July 2012, he had missed only 35 votes in his Senate career.
-In January 2016, he set a record for the most time without a missed roll-call vote, having not missed one since July 1993, when he was touring Iowa with President Bill Clinton to survey flood damage.
+In January 2016, he set a record for the most times without a missed roll-call vote, having not missed one since July 1993, when he was touring Iowa with President Bill Clinton to survey flood damage.
 In November 2020, this streak came to an end after over 27 years and 8,927 votes when he quarantined after being exposed to COVID-19.
 Grassley broke Senator William Proxmire's record for most time without a missed vote, but Proxmire holds the record for most consecutive roll-call votes, with 10,252.